Ingredients : Herbs & Spices

 Continue reading Cinnamon

 The epazote herb is one deeply Mexican ingredient that has no substitute that I know off.
 It has a very unique, clear and deep flavor that adds a lot of character to a dish.
-Hard to describe, it has that I don’t know what, that somehow makes a distinct difference (continue for more information and photo).
+Hard to describe, it has that I don’t know what, that somehow makes a distinct difference.

 Continue reading Epazote